NiLuJe/homebrew-kindletool/README.md

 ## Note:

-While kindletool should work with the current stable releases of libarchive & nettle, I currently target my builds against the bleeding edge code, so I recommend that you install the HEAD version of libarchive, nettle & kindletool.
+While kindletool works with the current stable releases of libarchive & nettle, I currently target my builds against the bleeding edge code, so if you want to match that, you'll have to install the HEAD version of libarchive, nettle & kindletool.

 ## Usage:

 * Tap this repo

 		brew tap NiLuJe/kindletool

 * Install nettle @ git master

 		brew install NiLuJe/kindletool/nettle --HEAD

 * Install libarchive @ git master

 		brew install NiLuJe/kindletool/libarchive --HEAD